Six key business simulation elements and their benefits

-Business simulations seek to put the learner in a realistic scenario that they will encounter in their work life.
+Business simulations in corporate learning seek to put the learner in a realistic scenario that they will encounter in their work life.
 Immersing them in an environment that recreates the real world lets them see the effects of their decisions immediately.

 - Mirror real business challenges in your simulation story

 - Blend physical tasks and technology to create impact

 - Test throughout development to hone the gameplay

 - Use images and video to enhance the learner experience

 - Use game data and reporting to add value to the feedback stage